mirasac/deeplear/README.md

 The course is teached by prof. Osella.

-As part of the exam I discuss the Transformer model, implementing the code from paper [Attention Is All You Need](https://arxiv.org/abs/1706.03762).
+As part of the exam I discuss the Transformer model, implementing the code from paper [Attention Is All You Need](https://arxiv.org/abs/1706.03762) with the help of the related [YouTube video](https://www.youtube.com/watch?v=ISNdQcPhsts) by Umar Jamil.

 ## Environment
 Python 3.10 is used for the code base.